bgachara/bgachara.github.io/posts/databases.md

 *chapter 8 of MySql documentation on optimization*

 - Subqueries
-  - can be used in place of joins.
-  - used to either include or remove results of a query based on another query,
+  - can be used in place of joins and used to either include or remove results of a query based on another query,
   - semi-join, anti-join
   - where exists, where not in,

 - Common Table Expressions(CTEs)
-  - powerful way to refactor complicated queries into more readbale versions.
-  - with table_name as (insert query)
+  - powerful way to refactor complicated queries into more readable versions with table_name as (insert query).
   - run only once.

 - Recursive CTEs
-  - CTE that references itself
-  - can be used to generate new data or work with existing data.
+  - CTE that references itself and can be used to generate new data or work with existing data.
   - use recursive keyword.

 - Unions